fangq/mcx/README.txt

   fi
   export PATH="/usr/local/cuda/bin:$PATH"

-to your ~/.bash_profile.
+to your ~/.bash_profile (for Ubuntu users, this file is ~/.bashrc).

-If the path "/usr/local/cuda/lib*" does not exist on your system or the CUDA library is not installed under this directory, then substitute the actual path under which libcudart.* exists.
+If the path "/usr/local/cuda/lib*" does not exist on your system or the CUDA library is not installed under this directory, you should substitute the actual path under which libcudart.* presents.

 III.Running Simulations